husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 From within the game, it might not show in the **Select Server** list, instead click the **Add server** button and type in the address `IP_ADDRESS:2456` (Using the IP address from[Configuring the Network and firewall rules](###-Configuring-the-Network-and-firewall-rules))

 More information can be found in the attached Readme.md file and can be viewed with `cat ~/Readme.md`

+## Crossplay
+By re-running the setup script you will be asked if crossplay should be enabled or disabled.